danushgupta/oss-repo/labs/lab-01/report.md

 <img width="1440" alt="Screen Shot 2022-01-17 at 1 17 24 PM" src="https://user-images.githubusercontent.com/68974009/149820542-bd64333b-7ba9-471e-bf50-e2d2ffc6f5b9.png">

 Reflection:
 I read through multiple Open-Source projects on http://aosabook.org/en/index.html.
 One specific one that interested me was "A Pedometer in the Real World", because I have always wondered pedometers worked and how accurate the pedometers on our phone are.
 I also have an interest in physics, so this project is one that I might choose to evaluate.
 One problem is that I do not have much experience in Ruby.
+The main component of this pedometer is the parser.
+The parser uses the retrieved data to interpret whether or not the user took a step.
+All the data is then graphed and displayed on the web application.